What Is the Personal A in Spanish and How Do You Use It?

 But one of the most important uses of the Spanish word a—and perhaps one of the trickiest—is the personal a.

-The personal a is a preposition that we use when the direct object of a sentence is a person.
+The personal a is a preposition we use when a sentence’s direct object is a person.

 Confused?
 A simple sentence will help clarify the usage of the personal a in Spanish.
 Let’s take the following sentence in English: